Nero030/Nero030/README.md

 I live in Korea and major in Bio Medical Engineering.
-I'm currently studying Python and Auto CAD (although CAD is a little far from coding...), and I'm planning to learn C++ and more diverse languages.
+I'm currently studying Python and Auto CAD (although CAD is a little far from coding...), and I'm planning to learn JAVA, C++ and more diverse languages.
 I look forward to your kind cooperation. 😄

 :milky_way: Experience